Blue Badges: Parking permits for disabled people

 You may be required to attend an assessment with our occupational therapist.

-Medical conditions that do not qualify for a Blue Badge
+Medical conditions that do not automatically qualify for a Blue Badge

 - Broken limbs